 It’s been 13 months and so far, we haven’t had any issue with diaper stains.

-In our experience, the laundry detergents we normally use for Pablo’s clothes don’t work for the stains.
+In our experience, the laundry detergents we normally use for P’s clothes don’t work for the stains.
 However, I need to note it here that we only use mild laundry detergents for him and for us.
 To learn more about my search for laundry detergents, you may read my post HERE.

 PS: For urine, Daday says there’s no brushing needed.
 All you need is to wash it with regular laundry detergent with your hands under running water.
 But, just like with stool, if there’s a foul smell, you can leave it in a pail with water and laundry detergent overnight.